kogakure/website-gatsby-stefanimhoff.de/content/posts/2017/minimalism/index.md

   The things you own end up owning you.
 </Pullquote>

-The next step was probably reading David Allen's book [Gettings Things Done (GTD)](http://www.amazon.de/gp/product/0143126563?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=0143126563), which is a productivity system, but at it’s beginning is some inventory of your stuff.
+The next step was probably reading David Allen's book <AffiliateLink asin="0143126563">Gettings Things Done (GTD)</AffiliateLink>, which is a productivity system, but at it’s beginning is some inventory of your stuff.
 This way I got rid of a lot of stuff for the first time.

 <Row variant="variable" marginBottom>
   <AmazonBook asin="0143126563" />